yoctoproject/poky/documentation/ref-manual/variables.rst

          You cannot set the :term:`SDKMACHINE`
          variable in your distribution configuration file.
-If you do, the configuration will not take affect.
+If you do, the configuration will not take effect.

    :term:`SDKPATH`
       Defines the path offered to the user for installation of the SDK that